-Our original plan was to spend the year saving so we could travel the country the following year.
-This was a huge motivation for us to scrimp and save.
-Our goal ended up changing by the end of our trip, but the money was still there waiting for us!
+Our original plan was to spend the entire year saving money so we could travel the entire country the following year.
+The goal changed by the end of our trip, but the money was still there waiting for us!

-Think of a Mule
+Be Like a Mule

 Side note: I also work online!
 As you can see, I have this thing called a blog which requires work and makes me money too.

 Garrett?
-He worked himself to the bone in Melbourne sometimes averaging around 70 hours of work per week!
-He went a bit easier on himself but also found a job that paid 30AUD an hour to pour beers!
-Lucky, kid.
+He worked himself to the bone in Melbourne, sometimes averaging around 70 hours of work per week!
+He went a bit easier on himself when it was time to move to Darwin, but he found a job that paid 30 AUD per hour to pour beers.
+Lucky kid!

-Treat Yo Self…?
+Treat Yo Self?

-Have money saving tips that aren’t mentioned here?
+Have money-saving tips that aren’t mentioned here?
 Already landed your dream job in Australia?
 Still have questions on how to get a job in Australia?
 Drop me a note in the comments and let’s talk!